barbarajohnsonATX/dog-shelter-rails-js-api/README.md

 Open the index.html file in the browser of your choice.

 ## Usage
+* Click on Add New Dog to add a dog to track.
 * Click on the dog's name for detailed information.
 Click again to hide the details.
 * Click on Edit Info to update the dog's information.
 * Click on Delete Dog to remove the dog.